wtwt5237/raku-for-bioinformatics/README.md

   ```shell
   perl6 -e "'hello bioinformatics!'.say"
   ```
 * Your first raku script.
 Create a script with the name test.p6 using your favorite text editor.
-Type up the following in a script called test.p6
+This is its content:
   ```raku
   #!/usr/bin/env perl6
   my @array[3];